 We actively support community and educational projects in the developing world through our own charity, The Richard Feilden Foundation

 Modelmaking plays an important role in design development at FCBStudios, and the relationship between the studio and workshop environment is considered integral to the design process.
-The practice has recently invested in new workshops across its UK studios, providing state of the art facilities accessible to all.
+The practice has workshops across its studios, providing state of the art facilities accessible to all.

-Our offices in Bath, London, Belfast and Manchester are very sociable spaces where clients, collaborators and staff can meet, chat over lunch or feel inspired by one of our regular Open House design events.
-Come and visit us!
+Our offices in Bath, London, Manchester, Belfast and Edinburgh are sociable spaces where clients, collaborators and staff can meet, chat over lunch or feel inspired by one of our regular exhibitions or events.